MichaelKnight4714/Projects/Projects/Analysis of Trust in Media/README.md

 #### Overview

-An R script that details _.
+An R script that details the analysis of where and how people get their news, and what can potentially be inferred from this information.

 ### Problem Statement